csxeba/brainforge/Readme.md

 - Activation: applies a (possibly) nonlinear activation function elementwise on the input tensor.
 Currently available activation funcions:
 **sigmoid, tanh, relu, softmax**
+Softmax is only available with categorycal crossentropy (xent), because the derivatives I worked out won't pass the numerical gradient test, so it's implemented the xent-softmax simplified form of (a - y).

 ###Fancy layers
 Some fancy feedforward layers from various scientific articles